seeess1/seeess1.github.io/index.md

 # What I do/know how to do

 Mainly two things: 1) I'm a data engineer; and 2) I'm on the board at a non-profit in Brooklyn, NY.
-(Plus some other stuff - read below.)
+(Plus some other stuff further down this page.)

-My professional experience as a data engineer was with a Brooklyn-based startup called Topos ([more on that here](./data.md)).
+My work experience as a data engineer has primarily been with a Brooklyn-based startup called Topos ([more on that here](./data.md)).
 Plus I have a few side projects/hustles related to data and web development that you can check out [here](./side-projects.md).

 And I explain [more about my non-profit work here](./non-profit.md).